 Title: On-Device Deep Learning: from Centralized Intelligence in the Cloud to Distributed Intelligence on the Edge

-Bio: Yunxin Liu is a Principal Researcher at Microsoft Research Asia.
-He received his B.S., M.S., and Ph.D. degrees from University of Science and Technology of China, Tsinghua University, and Shanghai Jiao Tong University, respectively.
+Bio: Yunxin Liu is a Guoqiang Professor and Principal Investigator at Institute for AI Industry Research (AIR), Tsinghua University.
+He joined Tsinghua University in April 2021, prior to which he was a Principal Research Manager at Microsoft Research Asia.
 His research interests are mobile and edge computing.
-His work has been published in top conferences and journals such as MobiSys, MobiCom, SenSys, NSDI, CCS, TON, TMC and TPDS; transferred into multiple Microsoft products including Visual Studio, XBOX XDK and Windows Phone; and featured in news media including ABC News, The Register, NetworkWorld and many others.
-He served as a TPC member of multiple conferences such as MobiSys, MobiCom, ATC, WWW and INFOCOM.
-He is serving as a general co-chair of MobiHoc 2021.
-He is an Associate Editor of IEEE Transactions on Mobile Computing.
+His research work has been published in top conferences and journals such as MobiSys, MobiCom, SenSys, NSDI, CCS, TON, TMC and TPDS; transferred into multiple Microsoft products including Visual Studio, XBOX XDK and Windows Phone; and featured in news media worldwide.
 He received MobiCom 2015 Best Demo Award, PhoneSense 2011 Best Paper Award, and SenSys 2018 Best Paper Runner-up Award.
+He is a General Co-chair of MobiHoc 2021 and an Associate Editor of IEEE Transactions on Mobile Computing.

 Design Considerations for Energy-efficient Inference on Edge Devices